Helping Out Aussie Animal Wildfire Victims

 One simple Facebook post from a man in Pine Grove has captured the attention of a Schuylkill County community to help a country that's in dire need of assistance all the way across the globe.

-“It’s painful to watch,” Tucker Fisher said.
-“You see all the animals struggling.
-All the workers themselves are maxed out, all the shelters are maxed out and it really hits home because helping at shelters before, I can kind of feel what they’re going through but not at that magnitude.
-I can only imagine.”
+"It's painful to watch," Tucker Fisher said.
+"You see all the animals struggling.
+All the workers themselves are maxed out, all the shelters are maxed out, and it really hits home because helping at shelters before, I can kind of feel what they're going through but not at that magnitude.
+I can only imagine."

 Tucker Fisher says he's always had an appreciation for animals.
 That's what's made the images and videos surfacing from the Australia wildfires so gut-wrenching.
 He wanted to do something about it.